The Iceland Car Rental Travel Blog

 Dacia Duster driving in Iceland

-Fuel, Groceries and Smart First Stops
+Fuel, Groceries and Smart First Stops After Landing

 Reykjanes Peninsula landscape

-Returning Your Rental Car and Preparing to Depart
+Returning Your Rental Car at Keflavik Airport

 How early to arrive at the airport